Shirley Jaffe (artist): Exhibitions

 Although Jaffe began exhibiting in solo shows in France in the early 1960s, her first solo exhibition took place in Bern, Switzerland in 1962.
 It was shortly after that she truly settled into the Parisian art scene and lifestyle.
 American galleries only began to show her work from the 1990s, years later from her earlier works.
 This delay has been attributed to the critical response of other artists to the change in her painting style in the 1960s.
 Overall, she had at least 25 exhibitions in the two countries; in the United States at the Holly Solomon Gallery, the Tibor de Nagy Gallery, the San Francisco Museum of Modern Art and the Museum of Modern Art in New York (MoMA) and in France at the Galerie Fournier, the Centre Georges Pompidou and the Nathalie Obadia Gallery.
 Jaffe's art displayed in the MoMA in New York City was one of a different style of painting.
 It was a portrait of her younger sister which was originally a gift to her when she was only fourteen years old.

 Her work is held in the collections of the Centre Pompidou, the San Francisco Museum of Modern Art, the Cartier Foundation for Contemporary Art (Paris) and the Berado Collection Museum (Lisbon).

 In 2000, the state government and the City of Perpignan commissioned Jaffe to design nine stained glass windows for the city's chapel.
 The installation of the completed windows coincided with a retrospective of Jaffe's work at the Musée d'Art Moderne in Céret.

 Jaffe's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

+Shirley Jaffe was the subject of a major solo exhibition touring the Centre Pompidou (2022), the Kunstmuseum Basel (2023), and the Musée Matisse in Nice (2023/24), reflecting renewed institutional recognition of her work within the postwar abstract art scene.

+Foundation

+In 2025, descendants of the artist established the Shirley Jaffe Foundation, dedicated to the preservation, research, publication, and dissemination of her artistic work.
+The Foundation has initiatied a catalogue raisonné project to comprehensively document her oeuvre.